Kikfas/alx-system_engineering-devops/0x02-shell_redirections/README.md

-printing the 10 newest files
+printing words that appear once